Back

 Part Time Annual Stipend for Next Class: 0

-Fringe Benefits: Dental Insurance, Disability Insurance, Health Insurance, Professional Development Time, Sick Leave, Vacation
+Fringe Benefits: Dissertation Release Time, Dental Insurance, Disability Insurance, Health Insurance, Professional Development Time, Sick Leave, Vacation

 Other Fringe Benefits (not indicated above):

-Brief description of the typical work day for an intern at this training site Interns work Monday - Friday from approximately 7:30 am to 4 pm.
+Brief description of the typical work day for an intern at this training site Interns work Monday - Friday from approximately 7:30 am to 4 pm with the exception of interns at the Saddle Mountain Site who work four ten hour days in the district .
 The work day is arranged around the school schedule to maximize the amount of time spent with students.
-The intern will participate in IEP and evaluation meetings, which can occur before, during or after school.
+The intern will participate in evaluation and IEP meetings, which can occur before, during or after school.
 They will spend their day observing, assessing, providing intervention to students, or consulting with parents and staff about students.
 Interns also spend part of each day completing required paperwork.

 Does this site have practicum psychology students on site?
 Yes